Homestead Survival: How To Master Plan Your Own Safe Haven

 Food replenishment is the most challenging part of your long-term bug out plan.”

-Those living in the pre-technological age (think 1850 frontier homesteads) had poor survival rates.
+Those in the pre-technological age (think 1850 frontier homesteads) had poor survival rates.

 Especially when compared to today’s standards.
 Yet, they lived and breathed these survival skills DAILY.